null

 Cricket Care Sheet

-Scientific Name Acheta domesticus
+Cricket - Scientific Name: Acheta domesticus

-Caring for Crickets:
+Caring for Crickets

 A bulk of one thousand adult crickets will require at least a 10-gallon aquarium.
 Suitable substrates for your crickets' home include egg crates and orchid bark.
 You should also provide dark places for hiding.
 It is important to clean the cage out at least once a week, or between cricket shipments.